-- 2.0 PLANNING & DEVELOPMENT GUIDELINES - 2.1 Introduction - 2.1.1 The consultant shall use the planning information in this section to plan and develop University facilities. - 2.1.2 The criteria represent minimum levels of performance, quality, and/or standardization that are sometimes different from those accepted in private and commercial industry.
-This is in recognition that these facilities must be cost effective over the life of the facility, while supporting the academic and research missions of the University. - 2.1.3 The planning and development criteria compliment the Design Guidelines.
-The consultants shall familiarize themselves and be responsible for implementing all criteria and guidelines. - 2.1.4 The consultant shall plan facilities with consideration given to serviceability and maintainability of these facilities.
+2.0 PLANNING & DEVELOPMENT GUIDELINES

+- 2.1 INTRODUCTION - 2.1.1 This section contains planning information to be used by consultants in the planning and development of University facilities. - 2.1.2 The criteria represent minimum levels of performance, quality and/or standardization that are sometimes different from those accepted in private and commercial industry.
+This is in recognition that these facilities must be cost effective over the life of the facility, while supporting the academic and research missions of the University. - 2.1.3 The planning and development criteria are presented to compliment the Design Guidelines.
+The consultants must familiarize themselves and be responsible for implementing all criteria and guidelines. - 2.1.4 The consultant must plan facilities with consideration given to serviceability and maintainability of these facilities.
-- 2.2 General - 2.2.1 Design submittals shall, as a minimum includes items in this section and Table 1 below. - 2.2.2 The consultant shall - 2.2.2.1 Develop and economically justify designs within the prescribed budget and space allocations.

-Design to obtain the lowest life-cycle cost consistent with a high quality facility.

-Design to harmonize architecturally with the buildings upon the University campus and/or as instructed by the PM.

-cooperate mutually with the owner and with any other such consultants employed by the owner.

-- 2.2.3 Provide an experienced Architectural or Engineering Project Manager capable of effectively coordinating a multi-disciplined team and with experience in the communication and administrative skills necessary for that role.
-The same manager will be used for both design and construction unless approved by the University. - 2.2.4 Design to the University's Codes and Standards as listed in section 2.4 of this manual. - 2.2.5 Make all correspondence between the University and the consultant during the design phase through the PM. - 2.2.6 Make project design presentations to the Board of Curators for projects as required by the PM.
-See section 1.1.1. - 2.2.7 Identify any construction alternates included in the design as additional to base bid design.
-The University typically includes construction alternatives to protect the budget.
+- 2.2 GENERAL - 2.2.1 Design submittals shall, as a minimum includes items in this section and Table 1 below. - 2.2.2 Develop and economically justify designs within the prescribed budget and space allocations. - 1.
+Design to obtain the lowest life-cycle cost consistent with a high quality facility. - 2.
+Design must harmonize architecturally with the buildings upon the University campus. - 3.
+Consultant will cooperate mutually with the owner and with any other such consultants that might be employed by the owner. - 2.2.3 Provide an experienced Project Manager (PM) capable of effectively coordinating a multi-disciplined engineering team.
+Communication and administrative skills should be substantiated by prior successful experience in a similar role.
+The same PM will be used for both design and construction. - 2.2.4 Designs will be in accordance with the University's Codes and Standards as listed in section 2.4 of this manual. - 2.2.5 All correspondence between the University and the consultant during the design phase will be through the PM. - 2.2.6 The consultant may be required to make presentations to the Board of Curators for projects over \$500,000 in estimated construction costs or projects which modify the exterior appearance of the campus. - 2.2.7 If construction alternates are included in the design, then alternates are additional to base bid design.